-A publicist for Conor McGregor has denied allegations of a second reported sexual assault.
+A publicist for Conor McGregor has denied allegations of sexual assault against the former UFC double champion.

 Per the New York Times' Tariq Panja, a woman said McGregor sexually assaulted her in Dublin last week when she was inside of a vehicle outside of a pub.
 Per the report, authorities have yet to make an arrest in the latest case.

 McGregor was arrested and questioned by law enforcement in January after a woman said he sexually assaulted her at a hotel in December.